getdish/dish/docs/nate.md

     - dish substack! have mailing list that actually emails once a month with new release
     - improve some profiles and some onboarding

-- fix restaurantpage flicker
+- fix home speed / home data
 - mobile fixes: get it fully working mobile web
 - fix back sometimes still breaking stack
-- fix tag ratings on various pages / consistency
-- fix home speed / home data
 - fix home not showing tag data properly
 - may be able to remove a few states from homeStore
 - search page fixes: